Trevor2Maxwell/Trevor2Maxwell.Github.io/Hospital_project.md

 - The summary shows even with 9 medications not always readmitted.

 ## Recommendations
-- Here are some things to focus on. these pieces would make the biggest impact
+Here are some things to focus on. these pieces would make the biggest impact
-- Finding out more data on what led to the success stories so we can learn from them and improve other departments by freeing up beds quickly.
+- Finding out **more data on what led to the success stories** so we can learn from them and improve other departments by freeing up beds quickly.
-- Confirm that the cardiology sector is running as efficiently as possible because it will have the biggest impact.
+- **Confirm that the cardiology sector is running as efficiently as possible** because it will have the biggest impact.
 Why?
-- Let's look at ways to reduce the number of procedures.
-Also improve efficiency because that will lead to fewer days in the hospital.
+- Let's look at ways to **reduce the number of procedures.
+Also, improve efficiency because that will lead to fewer days in the hospital.**
   *The goal here is to streamline procedures and maximize hospital capacity.*

 If you enjoy reading this article, let's connect on LinkedIn